This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 Australian bed (mattress) sizes

-As mattresses can be ‘squeezed’ through spaces to some degree, it will usually be the bed base that will limit your options.
-Many bed bases these days require assembly which does make it easier to carry up flights of stairs.
+As mattresses can be ‘squeezed’ through spaces to some degree, it may be the bed base that will limit your options.
+Many bed bases these days require assembling and this will make it easier to transport up stairs or through doorways.

 4. How much should I spend?

-Generally speaking, you can get a good mattress for $1,000 – $2,000 (Queen size).
-Now, we must emphasise that this is a very general rule, and the amount of money that you spend on a new mattress will be unique to your individual needs, preferences, and life situation.
+Generally speaking, you can get a very good mattress for between $1,000 – $2,000 (queen size).
+Now, we must emphasise that this is a very general guide, and the amount of money that you spend on a new mattress will be unique to your individual needs, preferences, and life situation.

-If you’re happy to spend a more than $2,000, the quality and durability of a mattress will generally increase.
+If you’re happy to spend a more than $2,000 (queen size), the quality and durability of a mattress will generally increase.
 Having said that, we would be cautious once you move into the $5,000 plus range.
 We don’t believe that you have to spend many thousands of dollars to get a good mattress.

 You can read more here about the price considerations when buying a new mattress.